bettiolo/apitry/README.md

 ```

 ## Development Environment
-- `vagrant-create-update-box.sh` Creates a base Vagrant box using the Packer tool.
+- `vagrant-create-update-box.sh` Creates a base Vagrant ArchLinux box using Packer.
 - `vagrant-start.sh` Creates a new disposable database environment.
 It deploys the application, takes you in via SSH ready to run then your tests or experiments.
 When you are finished, it destroys the environment.

 ## Deployment